 Remote work is different from the ‘normal’ work structure in several ways.
 There can be benefits but there are also new challenges that you may be playing catch up on.

-Having the office environment removed overnight is a dramatic change which people are going to adjust to in different ways.
-The sense of loneliness and isolation that can set in is important for everyone to be conscious of (especially given social distancing being practiced), so being willing to discuss the elephant in the room is a vital first step.
+Having the office environment removed overnight is a dramatic change that people are going to adjust to in different ways.
+The sense of loneliness and isolation that can set in is important for everyone to be conscious of (especially given social distancing being practised), so being willing to discuss the elephant in the room is a vital first step.